 Workshops + Speakers

-A couple more workshops will be announced as the event gets closer!
+One more workshop will be announced as the event gets closer!

 Vinyl Me, Please

 Tyler Barstow is a co-founder of Vinyl Me, Please and currently heads up their creative content and brand initiatives.
 Prior to VMP he worked for a variety of start ups with a focus on customer support and business development.
 He currently lives in Denver, CO and listens to The National more than you do.

 Social media is a powerful tool–from Instagram to Twitter.
 As outdoor storytellers, we regale our audiences with tales of adventure and wild spaces–and as we benefit from the content created on public lands, we are also beholden to a responsibility to use our voices to protect them.
 From tackling big issues like national monument designations to encouraging responsible trail stewardship, learning how to weave outdoor advocacy into our content creation is vital to the continued success and growth of the outdoor community.
 In this workshop, we'll talk about some of the biggest issues in the outdoors today, and how we can use our voices on social media (and beyond) to make an impact.

 I don’t subscribe to one genre.
 I do it all or I try, some things better than others.
 Songwriting and essays, short stories, travel, ad copy, memoir, poetry, fiction, nonfiction, and even I’m even currently working on a novel.
 This workshop is designed to get your writing muscles moving, no matter your aim, your interest, or your skill level.